-Living a healthy lifestyle involves planning.
-Alot of planning.
-Eating healthy meals at home involves a meal planning, grocery shopping, cooking, and preparing your meals in advance.
+Living a healthy lifestyle involves planning ahead.
+To make healthy meals at home involves meal planning for the week, grocery shopping, cooking, and preparing your meals in advance.
 Whether you are trying to get in shape, lose weight or just maintain a healthy lifestyle, traveling often makes it more challenging.
 Often times my clients will be doing great at home, but when they have to travel for work or go on vacation, they get off track.
 It’s hard to make healthy food choices when there isn’t as many healthy food options.

 Eating Healthy on the Road

 Recently, I’ve been traveling more and have found some easy healthy snacks that are widely available, from convenient stores to the airport.
 However, it can be challenging to figure out what is actually healthy and what is not, especially when it”sounds healthy”.
 I’ll go over the most widely available foods and snacks and go over their healthy rating.

 Most places make the salads with real mayo, which is filed with saturated fats, making this otherwise healthy option into an “okay” choice.
 In a 5 0z tuna salad with real mayo and bread, you will have about 40 grams of fat and almost 700 calories.
 There’s plenty of protein, but because of the fat content from the mayo, it isn’t the best healthy for you.
 If there is a low fat or fat free mayo option, then by all means, go for it, because it would be a 10.

 With Real Mayonnaise: HEALTHY RATING: 6